Tips and tricks

 These tools provide a systematic way to determine whether a particular article meets the standard of quality needed to inform clinical decision-making.
 They take into account such factors as bias, the size and composition of the study group, and the statistical methods used to evaluate the findings.

-For more information on our evidentiary review process, visit: https://aimspecialtyhealth.com/why-aim/evidence-based-care/
+For more information on our evidentiary review process, visit our Clinical Guidelines and Pathways page, clinical guidelines access section: https://guidelines.carelonmedicalbenefitsmanagement.com/

 Solution-specific tips you can use